jc-chen/thesis/README.md

 #### Testing
-To use the neural network for prediction, run results.py  TODO
+To use the neural network for prediction, run results.py.

 ### Visualization with tensorboard
 To open tensorboard, run `tensorboard --logdir <path_to_this_project>/tensorboard/` in the terminal and navigate to localhost:6006 in a web browser.
 In the bottom left of the page you can tick and untick particular models you have saved to compare them.